Jason Belinkie

 Chief Executive Officer

 Since joining AFH on the first day it opened its doors, Jason has played an integral role in the development and growth of AFH’s programs, partnerships, educational curriculum, fundraising, athlete membership, and community impact.
-Nearly 17 years later, Jason’s passion for helping others through the power of sport still burns bright, and he feels deeply grateful to live his dream job every day.
+Nearly two decades later, Jason’s passion for helping others through the power of sport still burns bright, and he feels deeply grateful to live his dream job every day.
 Through his dynamic leadership, Jason has guided AFH into a position as a global sports philanthropy leader.

 Chris Wyttenbach